Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Experimental Results

+We select $\beta=0.5$ for EBU with a constant diffusion factor.
+For adaptive EBU, we train $K=11$ parallel learners with diffusion factors $0.0, 0.1, \ldots$, and $1.0$.
+We synchronize the learners at the end of each epoch (0.25M frames).
+We compare our algorithm to four baselines: Nature DQN \cite{Mnih2015}, Prioritized Experience Replay (PER) \cite{Schaul2016}, Retrace($\lambda$) \cite{Munos2016} and Optimality Tightening (OT) \cite{He2017}.
+We train EBU and baselines for 10M frames (additional 20M frames for adaptive EBU) on 49 Atari games with the same network structure, hyperparameters, and evaluation methods used in Nature DQN.
+The choice of such a small number of training steps is made to investigate the sample efficiency of each algorithm following \cite{Pritzel2017, He2017}.
+We report the mean result from 4 random seeds for adaptive EBU and 8 random seeds for all other baselines.
+Detailed specifications for each baseline are described in Appendix D.

-First, we show the improvement of EBU over Nature DQN for all 49 games in Figure~\ref{fig:4}.
-To compare the performance of an agent to its baseline's, we use the following relative score, $\frac{\text{Score}_{\text{Agent}}-\text{Score}_{\text{Baseline}}}{\max\{\text{Score}_{\text{Human}},\text{Score}_{\text{Baseline}}\} - \text{Score}_{\text{Random}}}$ (\hyperlink{Wang, 2015}{Wang et al., 2015}).
-This measure shows how well an agent performs a task compared to its level of difficulty.
-Out of the 49 games, our agent shows better performance in 32 games.
-Not only that, for games such as `Atlantis', `Breakout' and `Video Pinball', our agent shows significant improvements.
+First, we show the improvement of adaptive EBU over Nature DQN at 10M frames for all 49 games in Figure~\ref{fig:4}.
+To compare the performance of an agent to its baseline's, we use the following relative score, $ \frac{\text{Score}_{\text{Agent}}-\text{Score}_{\text{Baseline}}}{\max\{\text{Score}_{\text{Human}}, \text{ Score}_{\text{Baseline}}\} - \text{Score}_{\text{Random}}}$ \cite{Wang2016}.
+This measure shows how well an agent performs a task compared to the task's level of difficulty.
+EBU ($\beta=0.5$) and adaptive EBU outperform Nature DQN in 33 and 39 games out of 49 games, respectively.
+The large amount of improvements in games such as ``Atlantis,'' ``Breakout,'' and ``Video Pinball'' highly surpass minor failings in few games.